 - Use a bristle brush that is natural and has a handle that is easy to grip.
 This will allow you to easily move the brush around your body and reach tough areas.

-- Rub the brush gently in circular motions starting at the feet and working upward towards the heart to properly massage the lymphatic system and break up the fat deposits.
+- Start at the feet, brushing in an upwards motions working towards the heart to properly massage the lymphatic system and break up the fat deposits.

 - Do not vigorously brush the areas with more obvious cellulite as you do not want to cause inflammation or open sores.
 The idea is that the appearance of cellulite will decrease overtime with regular use, so applying extra pressure will not benefit you in any way.